jxeeno/tfnsw-opal-fare-calculator/README.md

 * Handling rail stations where there is no TSN or which are served by coach
 * Fares not calculated for NSW TrainLink booked services
 * FOU is not implemented - not relevant in journey plan fare estimate and not available after 19th October
-* Fare calculations assume all trips of the journeys occur within the same Opal day.
-Fare rules specific to services spanning across multiple Opal days or weeks are not applied.
 * Distance-based fares without a distance mapping table (i.e. bus services) use approximate distances which may not be the same as the distances used for calculating actual Opal fares.
 This can be due to variations in coordinates between systems and map projection.
 This may impact a small number of bus stop combinations where the distance is close to the edge of the bands.

 ## Implemented rules